Course Outline

 - Format: Small groups (3-4 people) in breakout rooms or in-person clusters

-- Goal: Identify real-life examples from daily work where human signals (presence, empathy, warmth, active listening) had a positive impact or where their absence caused issues
+- Goal: Identify real-life examples from daily work where human signals (presence, empathy, warmth, active listening) had a positive impact or where their absence caused problems.

 -